kubatpe1/DirComparer/README.md

 Number of threads that are used for file operations can be specified by a command line option `-t`.
 Default value is 4, minimum value is 1 (for obvious reasons).
 The maximum value is not specified, although there is a limit which you should never exceed - the maximum number of files that can be opened at once on your system.
 If you allow more threads to be used, there might be situation in which all of those threads need to open a file and some of them would fail to do so.
 This would lead to program failure.
 If you use the `-s` option, the limit should be even lower - every thread potentially requires two opened files at once.

 Ideal number of threads can't be recommended.
-It depends on the actual system, architecture, data input etc. Generally the default 4 threads seem to be working fine on most system.
+It depends on the actual system, architecture, data input etc. Generally the default 4 threads seem to be working fine on most systems.

 5. Quick source code overview